HEPTACOM/heptaconnect-docs/docs/reference/adr/2021-10-29-flow-components-are-not-crud.md

 ## Context

-At the ADRs date we have explorers, emitters and receivers as three main flow components.
+At the time of writing we have explorers, emitters and receivers as three main flow components.
 They resemble CR and U from the well-known [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete).
 Most APIs are CRUD or [BREAD](http://paul-m-jones.com/post/2008/08/20/bread-not-crud/) based and therefore match the three named flow components.
 For now, emitting and receiving entities can be also used differently as this "just" sends data from one portal node and is received by another portal node.
 Emitters and receivers could send commands instead of entities.
 As previously mentioned we do not have a deletion flow component.
-A receiver could receive an entity with a deletion command with any version of HEPTAconnect prior to a custom deletion flow.
+A receiver could receive an entity with a custom deletion command with any previous version of HEPTAconnect.
 This is discouraged but possible.
 We have already seen implementations, that receive data but don't write anything to the API the portal resembles.
 This is a misuse that is similar to described scenario above.
-Looking at the other existing flow components we also have webhooks and cronjobs.
+Looking at the other existing flow components we also have webhooks and status reporters.
 These are not related to CRUD at all, so we are not limited to CRUD.